-The 8 week review will be carried out either at your local doctor’s surgery or clinic, or at home by a health visitor and GP.
+A postnatal check-up, whether it’s a 6-week or an 8-week check, will be carried out either at your local doctor’s surgery or clinic, or at home by a health visitor and GP.

 It’s also a great opportunity to ask any questions that you may have, and it’s a good idea to write these down so you don’t forget them – the baby brain and lack of sleep won’t be doing much for your memory!
 Also remember to take your baby’s Personal Child Health Record (red book) with you so they can record your baby’s results.

-Checks for your baby
+6 week check-up for your baby

 - Heart – using a stethoscope, he/she will look out for any heart murmurs.
 These are quite common (up to 80% of children have a heart murmur at one point or another) and in most cases harmless, so even if a heart problem that requires treatment is picked up, it might not necessarily be anything to worry about.
 Further tests by a specialist will be conducted if anything out of the ordinary shows up.